Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Acknowledgements

 \section{Acknowledgements}

-We thank Owain Evans, Noa Nabeshima, and Arunim Agarwal for providing feedback on drafts of this paper.
+We thank Owain Evans, Noa Nabeshima, and Arunim Agarwal for providing feedback on drafts of this paper, as well as Andriy Novykov for providing support for compute resources at the Center for AI Safety.
 Because this paper can also serve as an introduction to AI safety, we also sent a preview to the AI Safety, Ethics, \& Society course (run by the Center for AI Safety), where we additionally thank John Teichman, Sawyer Bernath, Zamshed Harun, Luis Fernandez, Kanad Chakrabarti, and Cody Rushing for their feedback.
+We also thank Kamilė Lukošiūtė for early experiments she conducted which led to this paper.